randyrossi/bmc64/docs/WEBUI.md

 There is no rename yet.
 BMC64's own configuration files (`settings*.txt`, `wpa_supplicant.conf`, `cmdline.txt`, `config.txt`, `machines.txt`,
 `bmc64.log`) and the `/firmware` folder are protected: they cannot be uploaded to or deleted from the web UI.
+The configuration files can still be changed with the editor above (`bmc64.log` and `/firmware` cannot be changed at all).
+`vice.ini` can be edited and also uploaded.

 > [!WARNING]
 > Do not upload to or delete a disk image that the emulator currently has